-The Audit Committee of our Board currently consists of Robert Daleo, Murray Demo, Steve Dow, Asiff Hirji and Godfrey Sullivan.
+The Audit Committee of our Board currently consists of Robert Daleo (Chairman), Bob Calderoni and Steve Dow.
 Under the terms of its Charter, the Audit Committee assists the Board in its general oversight of our financial reporting processes, internal controls and audit functions.

 As described more fully in its charter, the Audit Committee oversees our accounting and financial reporting processes, internal controls and audit functions.
 In fulfilling its role, the Committee:

 In accordance with its charter, the Audit Committee will be comprised of a minimum of three directors, appointed by the Board, who shall meet the applicable independence, audit committee composition and Qualified Legal Compliance Committee composition requirements promulgated by the SEC, NASDAQ, any other exchange upon which securities our securities may be traded, or any governmental or regulatory body exercising authority over Citrix.
 In addition, each member of the Audit Committee will be free from any relationship that, in the opinion of our Board, would interfere with the exercise of his or her independent judgment as a member of the Committee.